VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="wifi-electronics-&-hardware"></a>Wifi, Electronics, & Hardware

+You can use the "vuGuest" or "eduroam" WiFi.
-You can use our WiFi by connecting to the network “vummiv”.
+You can also use the alternate WiFi by connecting to the network “vummiv”.
 Note that this is a hidden network, so you'll have to manually enter in the SSID.
 If you’re having trouble, check out [Vanderbilt's IT site](https://it.vanderbilt.edu/services/network/wireless/vu-guests.php) for troubleshooting.
 We will also have power strips and ethernet cords available at our hardware desk for checkout.
 Ethernet ports will be active on the second floor.

 A list of available hardware can be found [here](https://hardware.mlh.io).